 Queens Learning Network is a community learning organization, in Liverpool, N.S., that offers free academic upgrading as part of the Nova Scotia School for Adult Learning (NSSAL).

 We offer programs through funding provided by the Department of Labour, Skills, and Immigration.
-This funding allows us to offer CAEC preparation, Digital Skills, and E3 (Essential Skills), as well as Community Literacy Programs in Queens County.
+This funding allows us to offer CAEC preparation, Digital Skills, and E3 (Essential Skills), as well as family literacy programs in Queens County.

 At Queens Learning Network, we offer a variety of ways to access upgrading opportunities with in-person, distance, on-line and blended learning options.
 It is important to us to offer a safe, friendly environment for students to complete their studies and we will work with you to create a learning plan that best meets your schedule and goals.